A New Account of Christian Origins / pt. 20

 (14) The ‘Hellenists’ revolted against the Hebrews towards the middle of the second century.
 They invented a wonder-working savior, Jesus of Nazareth.
 With this savior they overthrew the old gnostic theology.
 The “Hellenists” replaced the gnostic search for enlightenment with the doctrine of belief in Jesus of Nazareth as the only Son of God, in whom all must believe in order to be saved.

 (15) The first Hellenist gospel, the Gospel of Mark, is adoptionist: Jesus receives the spirit of God at baptism (Mk 1:10; Stage II).
-Due to his ability to work miracles, the markan Jesus is somewhere between human and divine.
+Due to his ability to work miracles, the markan Jesus is a fusion of the human and divine.

 (16) In GMk Jesus hails from Capernaum (Mk 3:31; 9:33; etc).
 “Nazareth” is not mentioned once in this gospel—except for an interpolation at Mk 1:9 (points 18 & 19 below).
 Clues that Capernaum was the first home of Jesus are also detected in the writings of Irenaeus, Tertullian, and in the so-called Gospel of Marcion.

-(17) The Hellenists rejected the concept of the gnostic Nazarene, “the holy keeper of secret knowledge” (point 8 above).
-They redefined “Nazarene” by making it an inhabitant of a mythical town called “Nazareth.”
+(17) The Hellenists rejected the concept of the gnostic Natsarene, “the holy keeper of secret knowledge” (point 8 above).
+They redefined “Natsarene” (with Semitic tsade) by making it an inhabitant of a mythical town called “Nazareth” (with the non-compatible Greek zeta).
 Their savior, Jesus, now came from Nazareth (Mt 2:23).

 (20) The new gospels, which were non-gnostic, were so astonishing to the Christian fellowships that they immediately caused a split: Catholics vs. gnostics.
 The latter were dubbed “Marcionites”—those who believe in a God above/beyond the world (that is: immaterialists, gnostics).